2010 Copiapó mining accident

+Although Chile is the world's top copper producer, its mines had a history of fatal accidents, with as many as 43 deaths in 2008.
+The San José mine was owned by the San Esteban Mining Company, which had ignored warnings from the Chilean Safety Administration.
+This negligence contributed to the collapse and the subsequent rescue operation.

-After the state-owned mining company, Codelco, took over rescue efforts from the mine's owners, exploratory boreholes were drilled.
-Seventeen days after the accident, a note was found taped to a drill bit pulled back to the surface: "Estamos bien en el refugio los 33" ("We are well in the shelter, the 33 of us").
+The collapse occurred at 14:00 CLT on 5 August 2010 while 34 people were present.
+One miner escaped, but the remaining 33 were trapped.
+The group was forced to retreat to an emergency refuge after discovering a safety ladder, required by code, was missing.
+After the state-owned mining company Codelco took over the rescue efforts from the mine's owners, exploratory boreholes were drilled.
+Seventeen days after the accident, a note was found taped to a drill bit retrieved to the surface: "Estamos bien en el Refugio los 33" ("We are well in the Refuge - the 33").

-Three separate drilling rig teams; nearly every Chilean government ministry; the United States' space agency, NASA; and a dozen corporations from around the world cooperated in completing the rescue.
-On 13 October 2010, the men were winched to the surface one at a time, in a specially built capsule, as an estimated 5.3 million people watched via video stream worldwide.

-With few exceptions, they were in good medical condition with no long-term physical effects anticipated.

-Private donations covered one-third of the US$20 million cost of the rescue, with the rest coming from the mine owners and the government.
+The rescue was a multinational effort involving three separate drilling rig teams, nearly every Chilean government ministry, the United States space agency NASA, and numerous international corporations.
+On 13 October 2010, the men were winched to the surface one at a time in a specially built capsule, as an estimated 5.3 million people watched via live video stream.
+With few exceptions, the miners were in good medical condition, and no long-term physical effects were anticipated.
+Private donations covered one-third of the US$20 million rescue cost, with the remainder funded by the mine owners and the government.

-Previous geological instability at the old mine and a long record of safety violations for the mine's owners, San Esteban Mining Company, had resulted in a series of fines and accidents, including eight deaths, during the dozen years leading up to this accident.
-After three years, lawsuits and investigations into the collapse concluded in August 2013 with no charges filed.
+The San José mine had a history of geological instability, and its owner, the San Esteban Mining Company, had a long record of safety violations.
+Over the previous dozen years, the company had been fined repeatedly and was responsible for accidents that killed eight people.
+Lawsuits and investigations into the collapse concluded in August 2013 after three years, with no charges filed.